Home

 • "They profess that they know God; but in works they deny him, being abominable, and disobedient, and unto every good work reprobate."

+With their mouth they profess, but it's what's in their heart that tells the real tale.
 These are unbelievers, professing to know God, but of whom God says 'in works' they deny Him.
-Christ bought and paid the price for all true Christians, and not one in vain.
-His work on the cross was effectual.
-All who were redeemed by the blood of the Lamb, were redeemed by Grace.
-Which means false prophets were not bought (redeemed) by the blood of the Lamb.
+The fruit must match the tree, else it is not of the tree.
+Christ bought and paid the price for all true Christians, and not one did He buy in vain.
+His work on the cross was effectual for all to whom it was intended.
+All who were redeemed by the blood of the Lamb, were redeemed by Grace, which means false prophets were not bought (redeemed) by the blood of the Lamb.
+Else, there could be no merit of bad works thwarting God's Grace.
+For Grace is unmerited favor.
+The fact that they are ultimately not favorerd of God, means they were "never" under grace.
 All those bought by Christ have unconditional justification by His work on the cross.
-It is a Free Gift which is unmerited by our maintaining good Works.
+It is a Free Gift which is unmerited by maintaining good works.
+Else it is not Grace (Romans 11:6).

 Romans 3:24